dneimke/IntegrationServiceSample/README.md

         TOut Process(TIn request);
     }

-The following implementation of this interface exists for the GetProducts operation.
+<a href="https://github.com/dneimke/IntegrationServiceSample/blob/master/Company.IntegrationService/ProcessComponents/Loans/GetProductsProcess.cs">Click here</a> to view the implementation of this interface exists for the GetProducts operation.

-    public class GetProductsProcess : IProcessComponent<GetProductsRequest, GetProductsResponse>
-    {
-        private readonly IProductsClientProxy productsClient = null;
-        private readonly GetProductsProcessMappings mappings;

-        public GetProductsProcess(IProductsClientProxy products)
-		{
-		    /* ctor implementation abbreviated */
-		}

-        public GetProductsResponse Process(GetProductsRequest request)
-        {
-            /* process steps abbreviated abbreviated */
-        }
-    }

-This implementation class implements the correct signature of Request->Reponse types, it receives its dependencies via dependency injection, and it then processes the operation behind the Process method of the interface.
+IProcessComponent implementations must implement the correct signature of Request->Reponse types, receive their dependencies via dependency injection, and then orchestrate the steps required by the operation.

 ## Testing Approach